wmarti/DirectXShaderCompiler/DXILCONV_macOS.md

 2. Point CMake at the generated LLVM package:
    `export LLVM_DIR=$PWD/build_dxilconv_macos/share/llvm/cmake` (or equivalent).

-The large Halo 3 regression set lives in `projects/dxilconv/test/halo3_shaders.tar.gz`.
-Unpack it only when you need to run the upstream `run_full_tests.sh` script.

 ## Integration

 After building, copy the dylib/binary into your Xenia build or adjust search